 Wills should be kept in a safe place.
-Often a solicitor will retain a will.
+Often a solicitor will keep a will.
 Other options are the Public Trustee, trustee companies, insurance companies, and banks.
-All can hold a will for a testatrix/or.
+All can hold a will for a testator.
 It is important to make copies of a will, in case the original is lost or destroyed.
 A note of the location of the original will should be made on any copies.

 Does a Solicitor have to Draft a Will?

-It is not necessary for a solicitor to draft a will, however it is advisable to have legal advice on the drafting of a will where there are complexities, such as children, complicated family situations, or complex financial affairs.
+It is not necessary for a solicitor to draft a will, however it is a good idea to have legal advice on the drafting of a will where there are complexities, such as children, complicated family situations, or complex financial affairs.
 Superannuation, the disposition of real property, the death of a beneficiary, and the rights of immediate family members even if they have been disinherited can be complex and have an impact on the validity of all or part of your will.

 Who can be an executor?

 An executor must be over 18 years of age.
-It is preferable that executrixes/ors live in the same state as the testatrix/or, and that two be named, in case one executor dies or can no longer act as an executor.
+It is preferable that executor/s live in the same state as the testator, and that two be named, in case one executor dies or can no longer act as an executor.

-DIY Will Kits
+Do It Yourself Will Kits

-There are numerous DIY will kits.
+There are a lot of DIY will kits.
 You may have seen them on sale at the Post Office.
 The choice and price is varied for DIY Kits, and a simple google search will offer you many choices, as well as consumer website evaluations of different will kits.

-If you are a single person, with only one living relative, you live in rented accommodation, and only have a superb collection of Star Wars figurines that you wish to pass on to your sibling, you are not in a complex situation.
-If, however, you have several properties some of which are joint ownership, two marriages, five children all under the age of majority to two separate spouses, and a large amount of superannuation, you are in a complex situation and need legal advice.
+If you are a single person, with only one living relative, you live in rented accommodation, and only have a superb collection of Star Wars figurines that you wish to pass on to your relative, you are not in a complex situation.
+If, however, you have several properties, some of which are joint ownership, two marriages, five children all under the age of 18 to two separate partners, and a large amount of superannuation, you are in a complex situation and need legal advice.

-Page last updated 15/12/2017
+Page last updated 15/06/2021